gguadiana100/MinorMovementsGptStopMotion/README.md

-# Stop Motion Video Creator
+# Minor Movements Stop Motion Video Creator

-A Python tool that creates stop-motion videos from book scenes using OpenAI's image generation API.
+This is a Python project that creates stop-motion videos using OpenAI's image generation API.
+The implementation uses the Responses API with the models GPT-image-1 and GPT-4.1-mini.
+It creates stop motion video scene prompts using the page content from the book Minor Movements that is in a PDF format.
+Once all the images are generated, they are put together into an mp4 file.

 ## Status

-⚠️ **Under Development** - This project is currently being stubbed and developed.
+This project has been developed using functional testing and does not currently have unit tests or error handling.

 ## Overview